On 27 April 2018, Nick Harris, director of HD Property Services, discovered that thieves had broken into his service van.

 The more high tech your security, the easier it is to break into.
 Keyless lock codes can easily be hacked, for example, and thieves can use wireless transmitters to intercept and copy the signal from your keyless fob—no physical labour required!

 Physical barriers to theft are both more visible and harder to get past.
 Even better, combine various security measures to make thieves' lives difficult, such as different types of locks and an alarm.
-You want to 'make it as tricky, noisy, and time-consuming as possible for would-be thieves to ransack vans', according to an article in The Telegraph on security tips for commercial vehicle drivers.

 6. Mark your tools